Ola S1 Pro MoveOS 3 review: Frills and fun, with generous dose of convenience

 The Ola MoveOS 3 software update was rolled out late last week, just before Christmas, and to the S1 and S1 Pro models.
-It is important to note here that the software update is not yet available on the most-affordable Ola electric scooter model - the Ola S1 Air.
-Nonetheless, the bulk of the models already out on Indian roads are the S1 and S1 Pro and for owners of these, there's much to look forward to.
+And there's much to look forward to.

 Here's a quick review of the feature updates brought about by MoveOS 3 on the Ola S1 and S1 Pro models: